-April 2006: Cuba is one of the last truly Marxist communist countries in the world and the only one left in the western hemisphere.
-It is also an island that I was forbidden to visit by my own government.
-These reasons were enough for me to want to visit so my friend and I traveled to Cuba for 6 days via Mexico.
+April 2006: Cuba is one of the last remaining Marxist-communist countries in the world and the only one left in the Western Hemisphere.
+It is also an island that, at the time of my trip, I was forbidden to visit by my own government.
+These reasons alone made me want to experience it for myself.
+So, my friend and I traveled to Cuba for six days, entering through Mexico.

 Yellow line marks my route in Cuba